 - Apply the prescribed steroidal anti-itch cream that has hydrocortisone or cortisone to lessen the inflammation and itchiness.

-- Apply calamine lotion on the bite site to minimize the itchiness and promotes the drying of the rash as well as protection for the skin as it heals.
+- Dab on the calamine lotion on the bite site to minimize the itchiness and promotes the drying of the rash as well as protection for the skin as it heals.

 - Take the prescribed oral antihistamines to control the allergic reactions such as swelling and rashes due to the bites.

 Seek medical help immediately if there are blisters, multiple bites, signs of infection such as tenderness or drainage of pus from the affected area or allergic reactions such as redness, swelling or hives.